justin-nodeboy/fulfilment/README.md

 An individual host does not require massives amounts of ram or compute power, however scale the server size for your needs.
 The application stack can also be load balanced.
 ***
 ### Database
 You will need a SQL database for the fufilment engine.
-You can use any of the database providers supported by entity framework core.
-Some are provided below for convinence and the full list can be found [here](https://docs.microsoft.com/en-us/ef/core/providers/)
+You can use any of the database providers below.
+The full list of EntityFramework Core providers can be found [here](https://docs.microsoft.com/en-us/ef/core/providers/), submit a PR to add another provider.

 * SQL Server 2008 onwards
 * PostgreSQL
-* MySQL, MariaDB
+* MySQL